vovgou/loxodon-framework/Assets/LoxodonFramework/Readme.txt

 	Fixed a bug that WindowManager.Clear() cannot clear.
 	Added AES CTR encryption algorithm, and supports stream encryption and the "Seek" feature of encrypted stream.
 	Fixed bugs on the UWP.
+	Fixed a bug that failed to compile on the ios platform.

 version 1.8.9
 	Added CoroutineTask.